Skip to main content

 Make the trip fun and engaging with other widgets (Timeline, HotSpot, Bingo, …)

-With BookWidgets offering almost 40 different widget types, of course, teachers don’t need to stick to quizzes and worksheets for field trips.
-Here’s a selection of other widget types that could be useful, engaging, and fun:
+With nearly 40 different widget types available, BookWidgets allows teachers to go beyond quizzes and worksheets for field trips.
+Here’s a selection of other widget types that can make learning more engaging, interactive, and fun:

 Timeline widget